complexdatacollective/documentation.networkcanvas.com/docs/interface-documentation/information.md

 ---
 ## Overview

 The Information Interface is a general purpose screen that can be used to present information to participants using a variety of text and media assets.
 For example, this screen can be useful to introduce a study or to provide instructions or context for a particular stage in the survey.

-[image 1]
+{% include nc-image src="/assets/img/interface-documentation/information/1.png" %}

 When using the Information Interface, you can incorporate one or multiple [assets](../key-concepts/assets.md) by either retrieving files from your asset library in Architect or locally from your device.
 No more than four asset files can be used at one time.

-[image 2]
+{% include nc-image src="/assets/img/interface-documentation/information/2.png" %}

 {: .no_toc}
 #### Do